• Home

 is the "blueprint" for our interconnectedness and our survival.

-We want to help people think differently about their home,
+We want to encourage people to think about their home and life

 in a way that balances concerns for the individual with respect for the earth.